What is a Care Leaver?

 Make an enquiry...

-Leavers are encouraged to discuss with their adviser if there is a grant or a charity for which they might be eligible.
+Care leavers are also encouraged to discuss with their adviser if there is a grant or a charity for which they might be eligible.
 Student support for care leavers is an essential part of the mandate to provide better outcomes in life.